liquidctl/liquidctl/docs/kraken-x3-z3-guide.md

 ## NZXT Kraken 2023 Standard, Elite

-Kraken 2023 AIOs use the same pump and as their Z3 predecessor but the integrated led controller has been removed.
-The LCD resolution is 240x240 for the standard version and 640x640 for the elite one.
+Kraken 2023 AIOs use the same pump and as their Z3 predecessor but the integrated LED controller has been removed.
+The LCD resolution is 240x240 for the standard version and 640x640 for the Elite variant, which also features a light ring on the pump housing. **Controlling the light ring is not yet supported**.

 ## NZXT Kraken 2024 Elite RGB

 The functionality of the 2024 RGB AIO is identical to the 2023 model, retaining the 640x640 LCD.
-There's now a light ring on the pump housing.
-As of the 1.2.1 firmware, it's still able to use GIF and static modes.
+As of the 1.2.1 firmware, it's still able to use GIF and static modes. **Controlling the light ring is not yet supported**.

 ## Initialization